ashishkarnad/sandbox/core/README.md

 Event data contains information about the part of your system the event came from (the `client` or `source`), the result of the check (including a `history` of recent `status` results), and the event itself (including the number of `occurrences`).

-This event's data tells us that this is a warning-level alert (`"status": 1`) created while monitoring curl times on `docs.sensu.io`.
+In this example, the event data tells us that this is a warning-level alert (`"status": 1`) created while monitoring curl times on `docs.sensu.io`.
 We can also see the alert and the client in the [dashboard event view](http://172.28.128.3:3000/#/events) and [client view](http://172.28.128.3:3000/#/clients).

+It should look something like this:

 ```json
 [